 - When cooking, remain in your kitchen and do not leave your oven or stove on unattended;

 - Make sure matches and lighters are locked away and out of reach of children;

 - Make sure appliances are plugged directly into outlets rather than extension cords;

 - Make sure curtains and furnishings are at least three feet away from heat sources, such as fireplaces, baseboards, and space heaters; and

 Contact Our Experienced Real Estate Attorneys

 At Cavallo & Cavallo, our experienced New York real estate attorneys are here to help your family when you need it.
 If you are involved in a dispute over a homeowner claim, get the legal guidance you need to ensure your rights and assets are protected.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.